COLA Accreditation # 003722

 Drug Free Work Place Testing Services

-The Macon County Public Health Center Laboratory is staffed with three (3) federally certified BAT's (Breath Alcohol Technicians) who are also certified Specimen Collectors for urine drug screens.
+The Macon County Public Health Center Laboratory is staffed with two (2) federally certified BAT's (Breath Alcohol Technicians) who are also certified Specimen Collectors for urine drug screens.

 Breath Alcohol Testing: